All Episodes

 We talked about that today.

-Like, sure, I have an iPhone and refrigeration, but I can go to jail for protecting my family.
+Like, sure, I have an iPhone and refrigeration, but I can go to jail for protecting my family?

-But I think there are enough people out there going, wait a second.
+I don't necessarily know that there are polls that could reflect this, but I think there are enough people out there going, wait a second.

 That doesn't seem right.

-Wait, it's even a possibility that you can be charged for protecting your home in your own home?
+When they hear a story like that, wait, it's even a possibility that you can be charged for protecting your home in your own home.

 The left has pushed so far that they are in direct opposition to everything that human nature has taught us to be true.